magento/merchdocs/src/catalog/pricing-advanced.md

 The Advanced Pricing settings define the conditions required for special pricing that is available for a specific customer group or shared catalog.
 Advanced Pricing can be applied to simple, virtual, downloadable, and bundle products.
 To apply discounted pricing to other product types, use a [catalog price rule]({% link marketing/price-rules-catalog.md %}).
 For more information, see [Price Scope]({% link catalog/catalog-price-scope.md %}).

-Advanced pricing data is synchronized with product pages.
+- Advanced pricing data is synchronized with product pages.
 For example, if you update a tier price quantity, the system updates the value on the product page.

-{: .edition-b2b }
-In Magento Commerce for B2b, advanced pricing data is synchronized with product pages and shared catalogs.
+- {:.b2b-only}Advanced pricing data is synchronized with product pages and shared catalogs.
 For example, if you update a tier price quantity, the system updates the value in the shared catalog and on the product page.
 Any custom pricing that is indicated in the shared catalog has priority over customer group pricing.

 ![]({% link images/images/product-pricing-advanced-link.png %}){: .zoom}
 _Advanced Pricing_